Juniper Hole on Middle Caicos

 Getting To Juniper Hole

-Juniper Hole is quite remote, and the only way to get to the site is to hike to it on the Crossing Place Trail.
-The Crossing Place Trail was a traditional route that connected Middle Caicos and North Caicos, with wading points between the channels dividing Middle Caicos, Well Cay, Conch Cay, and North Caicos.
+Juniper Hole is quite remote, and the only way to get to the area is to travel to it via small boat, or to hike to Juniper Hill (the bluff above the cut) via the Crossing Place Trail.
+This trail was the traditional route that connected Middle Caicos and North Caicos, with wading points between the channels dividing Middle Caicos, Well Cay, Conch Cay, and North Caicos.

 The trail was used for centuries, yet gradually saw less and less use into the 1900s, and now only the eastern Middle Caicos portion of this route is occasionally visited as a scenic hiking attraction.
 Some of the exquisite features on the trail include the open beach cave at Mudjin Harbour, Dragon Cay, and the Blowing Hole, which is a hole in the limestone coast that’s connected to the ocean by a short underwater passage.